samaradel/www_threefold/www.threefoldtoken.com/content/information/need-for-new-neutral-internet.md

 header = "The need for a new, neutral Internet" image = "neutral-internet.jpg" author = "Kristof De Spiegeleer" subtitle = "The internet is growing like crazy.
-This is a 5 Trillion problem.
+This is a Trillion Dollar problem.
 Together we can build a new internet." weight = 13

 +++